 Attention!
 The country has a law under which to sell alcoholic beverages at retail only from 11:00 to 14:00 and from 17:00 to 24:00.
 Entertainment centres have the right to sell alcohol only from 21:00 to 24:00.

-As for water, as usual in Asia, you should not drink water from the tap.
+As for water, as usually in Asia, you should not drink water from the tap.
 Brush your teeth, wash your face with water from the tap.
 Bottled water is sold everywhere.
 The price is 10 baht (20 cents) per bottle.
 In hotel in room daily put up for free a couple of bottles of water.

 Very common juices that they drink both fresh and with ice.
 A lot of carbonated beverages.

 Thais, especially young people, drink a lot energy drinks.
 But this is not the same energy that we used to see on our shelves.
 The most popular of them – M-150, very good taste.
 But be careful, M-150, Shark, .357, Red Buffalo and other energy in large quantities is bad, on the bottle is written not more than 2 pieces a day.
 Do not drink before you sleep, it will be very difficult to sleep.